 Compaction force depends on the manufacturer’s machinery, and you can control particle size in your specifications.

-Necking is a type of deformation where relatively large amounts of strain localize disproportionately in a specific spot on our material.
+Necking is a type of deformation where relatively large amounts of strain localize disproportionately in a specific spot on your powder material.
 The resulting decrease in the local cross-sectional area becomes the "neck."

 Powder metal manufacturers aim to keep the metal particles in the necking state for as long as possible to minimize porosity in the final product.